-This vehicle is to make workers aware, prevent and constrain negative behavior in the early stages of bullying and interpersonal and organizational problems.
-Some people are prone to be difficult co-workers while others are vulnerable.
+Not all workers are trained on it, so they may not have the basic knowledge and skills to notice and combat it.
+Apparently, it is assumed that employees have somehow learned it at school, or they are well-brought-up.
+But in reality, some people are prone to be difficult co-workers while others are vulnerable.
 They may not be fully aware of their situation as they cannot recognize concrete, often subtle and veiled, examples of unacceptable behavior.
-Also, people involved in such stressing and complex situations are often frozen, they remain passive and maintain the status quo.
+Also, people involved in such stressful and complex situations may be frozen; they remain passive and maintain the status quo.
 Let's make them re-think it!

-So, have you had a hunch, heard rumors or spotted it?
+So, have you had a hunch, heard rumors, or spotted anything suspicious?
 Or maybe you just think that prevention is better than cure?
-We offer two options to tackle it!
-Both plans are easy, convenient and cost-effective solutions to enhance interpersonal skills.
+We offer two options, and both plans offer easy, convenient, and cost-effective solutions to enhance interpersonal skills.

 Plan A. You can enhance an awareness training session or workshop with our illustrations.
-Let's think outside the box and stimulate imagination and spice conversations up with a couple of animated stories.
-If this option is too awkward, disruptive or simply difficult to organize then consider individual learning.
+Let's think outside the box, stimulate imagination, and spice conversations up with the short animated stories.
+If this option is too awkward, disruptive, or simply difficult to organize, then consider individual learning.

-Plan C. We can also illustrate themes selected by your company and tailored to its problems or even someone’s personal story.
-It will take some time to create the new little stories, but you will get reusable resources to deale with regular issues in your workplace.
+We can also illustrate themes selected by your company and tailored to its problems or even someone’s personal story.
+It will take some time to create the new little stories, but you will get reusable resources to combat regular issues in your workplace.

-Please help us grow by sharing your opinions and ideas about our project.
-We want our project to be a useful, convenient and professional tool which helps workers, streamlines companies’ processes and is appreciated by managers, subordinates and all employees.
+Please, share your opinions and ideas about our project.
+We want our project to be a useful, convenient and professional tool that helps workers, streamlines companies’ processes and is appreciated by managers, subordinates and all employees.